Sertoma honors educator of month and students

 Sertoma Club of Venice recognized two Venice High School seniors and a teacher at its meeting Oct.
 31.

-Students of the Month of October are Lauren Stone and Daniel Staas.
-Educator of the Month is Valerie Fletcher.
+Students of the Month for October were Lauren Stone and Daniel Staas.
+Educator of the Month was Valerie Fletcher.

 She is the daughter of David and Lori Stone of Osprey.